-\boxtimes The state will report retrospectively for any quarters prior to monitoring protocol approval as described above, in the state's second monitoring report submission that contains metrics after protocol approval.
+☑ The state will report retrospectively for any quarters prior to monitoring protocol approval as described above, in the state's second accordance in the state of the s ond monitoring report submission that contains metrics after protocol approval.

-□ The state proposes an alternative plan to report retrospectively for any quarters prior to monitoring protocol approval: Insert narrative description of proposed alternative plan for retrospective reporting.
-The state should provide justification for its proposed alternative plan.
+☐ The state proposes an alternative plan to report retrospectively for any quart ters prior to monitoring protocol approval: Insert $narrative\ description\ of\ proposed\ alternative\ plan\ for\ retrospective\ reporting.$ The state should provide justification for its proposed alternative plan.